-Colin’s book, published by Aurum Press, is the definitive guide to the route.
-Sorry it’s no longer on sale from this website, but it’s easily obtainable from Amazon, Stanfords and most book stores in London.
+Colin’s book, published by Aurum Press (an imprint of Quarto), is the definitive guide to the route.
+Sorry, it’s no longer on sale from this website but easily obtainable from Amazon, Stanfords and many book stores in London.
 Make sure it’s the latest 2017 edition, as in this image.

 Launched in 2001, the 150-mile (240 km) London Loop is one of the walkers’ trails supported by Transport for London.
 It encircles the capital, closely following its boundary through an amazing variety of scenery including parks, woods, farmland, rivers and canals.

 The official start is at Erith, but being circular you can start and finish at any point you want.
 It’s divided into 24 sections averaging about 6 miles, but with frequent public transport you can make up your own daily distance.

 Going clockwise, the route closely follows rivers Thames, Darent and Cray for the first 10 miles through Crayford and Bexley, then heads westwards across the surprisingly rural southern outskirts of London, through a succession of parks and commons, via Petts Wood, Farnborough, Keston, Hayes, Kenley, Happy Valley, Riddlesdown and Coulsdon.
 On reaching Banstead Downs, it turns northwards through Ewell to join the Hogsmill River into Kingston, where it crosses the Thames to reach Bushy Park.